AMSP-04/NETN-TMR/NETN-TMR.md

 The NETN-TMR FOM module provides a standard interface and protocol for conducting negotiated and coordinated transfer of attribute modelling responsibility between federates.
 It extends the HLA Ownership Management services by providing the means to
 1. Negotiate the transfer of ownership.
-2. Initiate ownership transfer using a triggering federate.
+2. Initiate ownership transfer using a Trigger federate.

 A transfer of modelling responsibility is perfomed during runtime, to dynamically change the responsibility to update specific attributes, to a more suitable federate.